orlando-labs/rb-miniaudio/README.md

  => [:u8, :s16, :s24, :s32, :f32, :alaw, :mulaw]
 ```

-If one of G.711 formats provides then src_sample_rate is forced to be equal 8000.
+If one of G.711 formats provided then src_sample_rate is forced to be equal 8000.

 Allowed frame formats for dst: